projectcontour/contour/design/gateway-apis-implementation.md

 - the referenced gateway exists.

 If the gateway is configured but does not exist, then this is a fatal error and Contour will exit.
-If the gateway is removed while Contour is operating, then an error will be logged, and all config associated with the Service APIs will be removed from Envoy.
+If the gateway is removed while Contour is operating, then an error will be logged, and all config associated with the Gateway API will be removed from Envoy.

 ### Code changes
-Contour already has support for importing the Service APIs objects into its Kubernetes cache.
+Contour already has support for importing the Gateway API objects into its Kubernetes cache.
 However, for some types, we need to be able to keep some details - this design suggests making those details properties of the cache, as `IngressClass` is currently.

 For ingestion, the general pattern currently is that the EventHandler in `internal/contour/handler.go` handles all objects, and calls out to the KubernetesCache from `internal/dag/cache.go`.